openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 Formalize the constants in cloud-credential-operator repo to define the acceptable credentials (matching the definitions in the installer):
 ```
-type CloudCredentialsMode string
+type CredentialsMode string

 const (
-	// MintMode indicates that CCO should be creating users for each
+	// ModeMint indicates that CCO should be creating users for each
 	// CredentialsRequest.
-	MintMode CloudCredentialsMode = "mint"
+	ModeMint CredentialsMode = "mint"

-	// PassthroughMode indicates that CCO should just copy over the cluster's cloud
+	// ModePassthrough indicates that CCO should just copy over the cluster's cloud
 	// credentials for each CredentialsRequest.
-	PassthroughMode CloudCredentialsMode = "passthrough"
+	ModePassthrough CredentialsMode = "passthrough"

-	// ManualMode indicates that CCO should not process CredentialsRequests.
+	// ModeManual indicates that CCO should not process CredentialsRequests.
 	// (this is used when the admin will be providing credentials manually).
-	ManualMode CloudCredentialsMode = "manual"
+	ModeManual CredentialsMode = "manual"
 )
 ```